 Another boy who was a top student was given a Yayasan scholarship between primary to lower secondary school and this continued for another two years as he was the top student in the regency and represented his school at the Mathematics Olympiad for the regency.
 Upon finishing his secondary studies, he applied for a scholarship to Bali Mandara, a premier school for gifted but poor students.
 He graduated top of class from Bali Mandara and got a scholarship to ITB, one of Indonesia’s top universities.
 He is now looking to apply for an overseas scholarship, and Gaia is helping with this process.

-- Provide nutritional supplements for students once a fortnight.
+- nutritional supplements for students once a fortnight.

-- Provide basic educational materials such as writing books and pens.
+- basic educational materials such as writing books and pens.

-- Supplement teacher honorariums and provide an English teacher
+- supplement for teacher honorariums and provision of an English teacher

-- Support tuition in English and Mathematics, both in school and in our Abasan retreat.
+- tuition in English and Mathematics, both in school and in our Abasan retreat.

-- Support kids’ extracurricular activities: Balinese dance, yoga, etc
+- support for kids’ extracurricular activities: Balinese dance, yoga, etc

 Depending on the requirements in any particular year, we have also provided school uniforms, umbrellas and raincoats during the rainy season, built water tanks, provided environmental education and waste management classes, funded inter-school and regency competitions (an important source of pride), and funded ‘mini-ashram’ workshops for schoolchildren.